planningcenter/planningcenter.design/src/articles/interfaces-modal.md

 ### `data-modal-close`

-This attribute takes no value and needs only be present.
+This attribute takes no value and needs only to be present.
 It should be added to the modal view/template.
 When this element is clicked, Interfaces hides the `.modal-layer` and returns scroll control to the `body`.

 #### example